 New car – not all equipment supplied

-Marc bought a new car in November 2013.
-After he handed over the cheque he was told by the dealer that the manufacturer was shipping cars without certain equipment, in this case a reverse safety camera assembly.
+Marc bought a new car but after he handed over the cheque he was told by the dealer that the manufacturer was shipping cars without certain equipment, in this case a reverse safety camera assembly.
 Six months after the purchase, Marc was still trying to speak with the dealer and the importer to try to get his reverse camera.
 The importer tried to blame the dealer, who blamed the manufacturer and no one would reply to Marc's emails or phone calls.
 He felt he was going around in circles with no one willing to fix his problem.

 We told Marc that it looked like the dealer had not complied with the terms of the contract he signed to buy his new car.
 There are also consumer guarantees that apply to the sale of consumer goods, including motor vehicles.
 One of these guarantees is that the goods have to match their description – for example, in a catalogue or on an advertisement.